tgrimes/md-cv/README.md

 ### Editing css file

 Make changes to the `media/cv-screen.css` file.
+The format for the PDF is set by `media/cv-print.css`.
+Run `./publish.sh` to update.

 ### PDF version